clearlinux/clear-linux-documentation/source/tutorials/apache-spark.rst

 Start the master server and a worker daemon
 *******************************************

 #.
-Start the master server using:
+Start the master server:

    .. code-block:: bash

       sudo /usr/share/apache-spark/sbin/./start-master.sh

 #.
 Start one worker daemon and connect it to the master using the
-   `spark.master` variable defined earlier:
+   :envvar:`spark.master` variable defined earlier:

    .. code-block:: bash